Azure/azure-rest-api-specs/specification/automation/resource-manager/readme.md

   - suppress: DefaultErrorResponseSchema
     from: deletedAutomationAccount.json
     reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
-  - suppress: DefaultErrorResponseSchema
-    from: runbook.json
-    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
-  - suppress: DefaultErrorResponseSchema
-    from: runtime.json
-    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
 ```

 ---